 Cancellation occurs when a student provides written, hand-delivered or electronic notice of cancellation.
-Written or hand-delivered notice should be sent to the following address: Nizhoni Institute of Midwifery, 3944 Murphy Canyon Road, Suite C-200, San Diego, California 92123.
-Electronic notification must be sent to Nizhoni@nizhoniinstitute.edu.
+Written or hand-delivered notice should be sent to the following address:

+Nizhoni Institute of Midwifery, 3944 Murphy Canyon Road, Suite C-200, San Diego, California 92123.
+Electronic notification must be sent to nizhoniinstitute.edu.
 Written notice of cancellation, if sent by postal or other delivery service, is effective when deposited in the mail properly addressed with correct postage affixed; the student should obtain official proof from the delivery service of the date and delivery address to which the document was sent in the event that there is need for validation of the same.
 Electronic notice of cancellation is effective when it is received in the electronic inbox of the institution.
 Written notice of cancellation need not take any particular form and, however expressed, is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement.
 The notice of cancellation must be made in writing and cannot be made via telephone.
-If a student fails to appear on the first day of classes without notification to the Executive Director by email, text message, or telephone, and does not attend the second class, the second absence comprises a notification of cancellation from the program.
+If a student fails to appear on the first day of classes without notification to an Executive Director by email, text message, or telephone, this absence comprises a notification of cancellation from the program.

 If the school has provided to the student any equipment and/or books ("property'), the property must be returned within 30 days following the date of the notice of cancellation.
-If the student fails to return the property in good condition within this 30-day period, the school may retain that portion of payment paid by the student equal to the documented cost to the school of the property and shall refund the portion paid by the student exceeding the documented cost to the school of the student is required to return the property.
+If the student fails to return the property in good condition within this 30-day period, the school may retain that portion of payment paid by the student equal to the documented cost to the school of the property and shall refund the portion paid by the student exceeding the documented cost to the school of the school of the school of the property within 45 days after the period within which the student is required to return the property.
 Once the student has paid for the property, it belongs to the student to keep without further obligation.